kfmahre/kfmahre.github.io/about.md

 # About

-This is Kyle Mahre's freelance web development and personal ultra-running blog.
-I'll also be posting about current events and other interesting stuff here too.
+This is Kyle Mahre's freelance web development and business analytics blogfolio.
+That's me in the picture below!

 ![alt text](/images/kylestadium.jpg)